apostrophecms/uploadfs/README.md

 There is no API to retrieve information about previously uploaded files.
 This is intentional.
 Constantly manipulating directory information is much slower in the cloud than on a local filesystem and you should not become reliant on it.
 Your code should maintain its own database of file information if needed, for instance in a MongoDB collection.

+## CHANGES IN 0.3.0

+Starting in version 0.3.0, you must explicitly create an instance of uploadfs.
+This allows you to have more than one, separately configured instance, and it also avoids serious issues with modules not seeing the same instance automatically as they might expect.
+For more information see [Singletons in #node.js modules cannot be trusted, or why you can't just do var foo = require('baz').init()](http://justjs.com/posts/singletons-in-node-js-modules-cannot-be-trusted-or-why-you-can-t-just-do-var-foo-require-baz-init).

+Existing code that isn't concerned with sharing uploadfs between multiple modules will only need a two line change to be fully compatible:

+    // CHANGE THIS
+    var uploadfs = require('uploadfs');

+    // TO THIS (note the extra parens) var uploadfs = require('uploadfs')();

+If you use uploadfs in multiple source code files, you'll need to pass your `uploadfs` object explicitly, much as you pass your Express `app` object when you want to add routes to it via another file.

 ## Requirements

 You need: